-Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
-Daily comfort isn’t just making sure you have the proper attire to head outside.
-The colder weather essentially sucks the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+Much of the country is facing below average temperatures right now and comfort seems to be of high importance for most of us.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather really pulls the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.

-Dry air can impact a lot of things, including everything from an increased risk for sickness to more frequent shocks from static.
-These differ in the level of importance, but they are both annoyances that can be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
+These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.

-Humidification is more than just adding moisture to the air in your home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier distributes the moisture more regularly and in the ultimate capacity, too, helping you and your family benefit from your ideal home comfort.
+Adding moisture isn’t the only factor when it comes to humidification in the home.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
+Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier distributes the moisture more consistently and in the ultimate capacity too, so why settle for anything less than ideal comfort?

 - Adding a humidifier can help alleviate skin irritations and dry skin.

 - Keeping humidity levels in check reduces the chances you’ll need to repair furniture, flooring or paint due to damage.

 - Reduce the static electricity in your home.